 gh auth status

-.
+This plugin is split into two: one for settings and the other for project.
 Depending on your solution repository management, you can choose to use either one or both.

-Setup for settings
+Setup for settings:

-file, add the following:
+In your settings.gradle file, add the following:

 # settings.gradle